 For all countries where Apple Search Ads are available (over 60 countries), we use the Apple Search Popularity - which is currently the most precise indicator of volume available, computed by Apple directly.

 The Search Pop. is a number between 5 and 100 that gives an indication of the popularity of the keyword (not an absolute number of searches).
-The Search Pop. indicator is exponential, with a median around 27.
-The volume 5 generally means that they are very few searches and that the keyword almost not used in searches.
+The Search Pop. indicator is exponential, with a median of around 27.
+Volume 5 generally means that they are very few searches and that the keyword is almost not used in searches.

 💡 For iOS apps, the Volume indicator will have a blue graph icon next to it.
 This is the Volume History.
 The volume history is only available for iOS apps in Search Ads Countries.